 WHY JOIN

-FTD is devastating, but there is hope.
-By participating in the Registry, you become a citizen scientist working with other scientists to drive new research.
-Your story holds the promise of healing for you and others.
-We can translate each person’s journey with FTD into a powerful tool to change the way clinical trials are run, and to help answer key questions about each disorder.
+FTD disorders are devastating, but there is hope.
+By participating in the Registry, you become part of a movement working with scientists to drive new research.
+By sharing your lived experience with FTD disorders, you help answer key questions about each disorder and create a powerful tool to change the way clinical trials are run.
 Together, we can make a difference.

 Together we can find a cure for ftd